Siobhan of the ’24/7 Valencia’ team recounts her experience of a previous ‘La Tomatina’…

 As we made our way back to the bus, things fell silent again.
 Somebody stopped us to take a picture of us.
 I was drained, dazed and dumbfounded at to what had just happened.
 I would have believed it was a dream if it were not for the tomato juice running down from my face… and the tomatoes under my feet and in my shoes squelching between my toes with each step.

-I am looking forward to the next outing on August 31st!
+I am looking forward to the next outing in 2023 on Wedenesday, August 30th!
 It is a good way to see the best that the Valencia region has to offer.
 Organized by people who know the region and all the great festivals.
 You don’t want to miss out!

 Report by Siobhan